-- Submit a proposed plan for the rehabilitation of the site including a topographic survey of the site showing existing contours and proposed contours after excavation.
-In addition the plan shall describe the areas to be refilled, graded, planted and seeded; - 2.
-Submit a proposed work schedule, including days, hours of operation, the starting date and completion date; and - □ Provide an estimate of the total number of cubic yards of material to be removed from the site. - 3.
-The proposed operation shall not harmfully alter the surface water drainage of the area. - 4.
-The proposed operation shall not damage any street, road or highway. - 5.
-The proposed operation shall not cause undue vibration, noise or windblown particulate. - 6.
-The proposed operation shall not change the character of the neighborhood nor devalue any adjoining property.
+- 1. The applicant shall: - Submit a proposed plan for the rehabilitation of the site including a topographic survey of the site showing existing contours and proposed contours after excavation.
+In addition the plan shall describe the areas to be refilled, graded, planted and seeded; - Submit a proposed work schedule, including days, hours of operation, the starting date and completion date; and - Provide an estimate of the total number of cubic yards of material to be removed from the site - 2.
+The proposed operation shall not harmfully alter the surface water drainage of the area. - 3.
+The proposed operation shall not damage any street, road or highway. - 4.
+The proposed operation shall not cause undue vibration, noise or wind blown particulate.

-7. The proposed rehabilitation shall adapt to the location and terrain in such a way as to prevent the site from becoming a threat to public safety or an unusable wasteland.
+- 5. The proposed operation shall not change the character of the neighborhood nor devalue any adjoining property. - 6.
+The proposed rehabilitation shall adapt to the location and terrain in such a way as to prevent the site from becoming a threat to public safety or an unusable wasteland.